Google Single Sign-On¶

-To configure such capability on the Google side:
+To configure single sign-on on the Google side:

 Configure Consent Form¶

-- Clicking Save will launch a Create Client ID page.
+Click Save to launch the Create Client ID page.

 Configure Google Integration¶

-- Navigate to System in the main menu and click Configuration.
+Navigate to System > Configuration in the main menu.

-- In the left menu, click Integrations>Google Settings.
+In the left panel, click Integrations > Google Settings.

-When a user gets to the login page of an instance for which single sign-on capability has been enabled, a Login Using Google link will appear.
+When a user gets to the login page of an instance for which single sign-on capability has been enabled, the Login Using Google link is displayed.